🔴 CISA CPG 2.0 Toolkit

 AI-Generated After Action Report

-• NIS2 Article 21 control references per gap
+• CPG goal-ID references per gap

-• Corrective action recommendations
+• Corrective-action recommendations

 • Multilingual output (EN/FR/PT/ES/DE/IT)